We have taken steps to adapt our regulations to accommodate the current situation. Find guidance guidance for working on this page.

 We have taken steps to adapt our regulations to accommodate the current situation:

 There is now a legal requirement to create COVID-secure professional environments.
-For recommendations and requirements in specific settings please check the government’s workplace settings guidance and the Health and Safety Executive guidance on making your workplace COVID-secure.
+For recommendations and requirements in specific settings please check the government’s workplace settings guidance and the Health and Safety Executive guidance.

 If for any reason working remotely with clients or patients is not possible – and that is a conversation you should be having with your supervisor in the first instance – we recommend that you access the resources linked below, where you will find essential information to help you to conduct a rigorous risk assessment.
 That is because every client/service user and their situation and associated risk factors are unique to them, just as your own are to you.
 And so is your consulting room and the routes to it.
 It would not be appropriate, ethical or feasible for UKCP to issue definitive ‘rules’.